AmanMangukiya/AI-Interview-Portal/README.md

 - Uses **Spring Security** with **JWT**
 - Role-based access (`USER`, `ADMIN`)
 - Tokens include roles and email
-- Frontend should store the token and send it in headers

 ---

 ## 🛠️ Setup & Run Locally